AnisiaOltean/rest-api/DOCUMENTATION.md

     - create(createUserDto: CreateUserDto)
     - async findAll()
     - async findOne(id: number)
-    - async delete(id: number)
     - async findByEmail(email: string)
-    - async findCatsForUser(id: number)

 - for cats:
     - async create(createCatDto: CreateCatDto)
     - async findAll()
     - async findOne(id: number)
     - async update(id: number, updateCatDto: UpdateCatDto)
+    - findAllByUser(@Request() request)
+    - async delete(id: number)
-The idea here is to allow users to use this PoC app as a pet management application; each user can register its cats and update their properties (like lastFed - the last time the cat was fed)
+> The idea here is to allow users to use this PoC app as a pet management application; each user can register its cats and update their properties (like lastFed - the last time the cat was fed)
 3. Email notifications
-Notifications are send every day at 10 AM to remind users to feed their cats if they haven't done so already This feature was implemented using task scheduling from `@nestjs/schedule`.
+Notifications are send every day at 10 AM to remind users to feed their cats if they haven't done so already.
+This feature was implemented using task scheduling from `@nestjs/schedule`.
 The scheduler itself is a module that uses the SchedulerSerice service.
 This service is a simple service that calls the sendMails() method inside another MailerService class.
 Here, again, SchedulerModule has to import MailerModule and MailerModule needs to export MailerService so that nestJS can inject the dependencies.
 ```
 scheduler.service.ts